EliGurarie/EliGurarie.github.io/README.md

-# alisonketz.github.io
+# ThisIsElie.github.io
-Alison Ketz Research Scientist
+Elie Gurarie Research Scientist

 This site is based on the **[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)** theme, a two-column responsive Jekyll theme perfect for powering your GitHub hosted blog.

 ## License